 OECD Home › Bribery and corruption › By Date

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Colombia.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Poland.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Australia.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Portugal.

 The fight against bribery and corruption demands a collective response.
 We need to assemble the brightest minds and keep sharing knowledge to combat this curse.
 Especially now (...) when corruption, coupled with growing inequality, are causing a serious loss of trust in our societies and in the institutions we have built in the last 100 years, said Angel Gurría.

 Co-organised by the Confederation of Indian Industry (CII) and the OECD in New Delhi, discussions at this seminar focused on corruption challenges facing Indian companies today and what can be done to overcome these challenges.

 Co-organised by the G20 Russian Presidency and the OECD, with UNODC support, this conference focused on promoting transparency and integrity in organising sport and other major events and cutting-edge measures for governments and business to combat corruption.

 The 2013 Forum on Integrity will bring together high-level government, business and civil society representatives to exchange and discuss best practices in implementing integrity.